 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 When the Group expects some or all of a provision to be reimbursed, for example, under an insurance contract, the reimbursement is recognised as a separate asset, but only when the reimbursement is virtually certain.
-The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement.

-If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+The the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that re m) Retirement and other employee benefits xpense relating to a provision is presented in the statement of profit and loss net of any reimbursement. discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.